Housing News

 One thing standing in the way, as has been the case for many months, is the dearth of available inventory on the market.
 According to NAR's report, there were only 1.07 million homes on the market at the end of December, down 16.4% from November and down 23% from December 2019.

-But help may be on the way as new home construction rose in December at time when new homes are sorely needed.
+But help may be on the way as new home construction rose in December at a time when new homes are sorely needed.

-"To their credit, homebuilders and construction companies have increased efforts to build, with housing starts hitting an annual rate of near 1.7 million in December, with more focus on single-family homes," Yun said.
-"However, it will take vigorous new home construction in 2021 and in 2022 to adequately furnish the market to properly meet the demand."
+"To their credit, homebuilders and construction companies have increased efforts to build, with housing starts hitting an annual rate of nearly 1.7 million in December, with more focus on single-family homes," Yun said.
+"However, it will take vigorous new home construction in 2021 and 2022 to adequately furnish the market to properly meet the demand."